Overseas pensions: pension transfers

 - pension savings were in the QROPS before 9 March 2017

-- scheme manager received the transfer request before 9 March 2017
+- the transfer to the QROPS was requested before 9 March 2017

-- original transfer from a registered pension scheme was more than 5 years ago
+- original transfer from a registered pension scheme was more than 5 tax years ago

-- overseas pension charge was paid on a previous transfer (and hasn’t been refunded by HMRC)
+- overseas transfer charge was paid on a previous transfer (and hasn’t been refunded by HMRC)

 - scheme member is a resident of the country that the QROPS receiving the transfer is based in